(Last updated on April 3rd, 2022)

 What’s rather remarkable about Inkscape is how much crossover it has had to match the more unique features of Illustrator.
 Inkscape supports as-you-drag rendering, node editing, boolean operations, bitmap tracing, and font modifications.

+Winner: Illustrator.
 Inkscape is making vast improvements that could very well catch up to all of Illustrator’s innovations with time.
 At this time, however, Illustrator has the upper hand and it wins in this category.

 Illustrator has an immense amount of control in the typography department.
 The tools present not only allow for a vast array of font families and design, aided by the Adobe Fonts packages, but can also be used to create more 3D designs and elaborate effects.